CamCove-Crichton/Whiskey-d_Away/README.md

 - Added an anchor element tag to the categories displayed in the tour_detail template, so users can easily link back to specific categories if required
 - For a better UI and UX, I added in a badge-pill from bootstrap to display the current selected category, and then added an anchor tag to the page heading, for the user to easily navigate back to all the whiskey experiences, instead of having to go back into the dropdown menu, and give it a bit of a background for a better contrast
 - Decided to also add in the sort by selector on the tour experience template to allow users to have more flexibility to sort the experiences by price, rating and alphabetical order, as well as when on the tour experiences template, it shows the total number of results for experiences found, and works with the filters
+- Using some javascript to handle the selectors for the drop down enables the user to click the option they want to sort by

 ### Future Developments